project-bluebird/bluebird/API.md

 Returns:

 - `200 Ok` - Waypoint was defined
-- `500 Internal Server Error` - Could not change the speed (error will be provided).
+- `500 Internal Server Error` - Could not change the speed (error will be provided)

 ## Simulation Speed Change (DTMULT)